friedt/progressbar/README.md

 ### Unit testing

-The javascript source files are unit tested using karma as test runner and jasmine as test framework.
+The javascript source files are unit tested using Karma as test runner and Jasmine as test framework.
+Headless chrome browser is used for test purpose.
 All unit tests are included with full coverage report using istanbul the test files have a glob pattern containing: `*.spec.js`